· · AI

 The thing the viral list missed

 Anthropic shipped Opus 4.7 on April 16, 2026.
-Buried in the pricing documentation is a sentence the carousel never references: “Opus 4.7 uses a new tokenizer compared to previous models, contributing to its improved performance on a wide range of tasks.
-This new tokenizer may use up to 35 percent more tokens for the same fixed text.”
+Buried in the pricing documentation is a sentence the carousel never references: “Opus 4.7 and later use a new tokenizer compared to previous models, contributing to their improved performance on a wide range of tasks.
+This new tokenizer may use up to 35% more tokens for the same fixed text.”

 Read that twice.
 The same English paragraph that consumed 1,000 tokens on Opus 4.6 might consume 1,350 tokens on Opus 4.7.
-The dollar price per token is unchanged at $5 input and $25 output per million tokens.
+The dollar price per token did not change with the new tokenizer.
 But the effective cost for the same writing task is up to 35 percent higher because the tokenizer slices the same text into more pieces.

-This affects you on Claude.ai if you have set Opus 4.7 as your default model.
+This affects you on Claude.ai if you run an Opus default.
+The tokenizer carried straight into Opus 4.8, which shipped in late May 2026 at the same per-token price.
 The same Pro plan now stretches less far.
-The same conversation hits the message cap sooner because each message is more expensive on the back end.
+The same conversation hits the usage cap sooner because each message is more expensive on the back end.
 None of the viral tips warned anyone about this.
 None of them adjusted their model recommendations.
 If your daily work involves long-form writing or document analysis, switching from Opus to Sonnet 4.6 may be a bigger lever than any of the eight tips combined.

 I tested this directly.
 Same 263-word paragraph of English prose, sent to both Opus versions: